-Gov. Hochul vows to make New York a ‘haven’ for abortion, calls Texas law ‘grotesque’
+Gov. Hochul vows to make New York a ‘haven’ for abortion, calls Texas law ‘grotesquely unfair’

-Democratic Gov. Kathy Hochul said Monday she’s taking steps to make New York state a “haven” for women from Texas and other states that are enacting abortion restrictions.
+Democratic Gov. Kathy Hochul said Monday she’s taking steps to make New York state a “safe harbor” for women from Texas and other states that are enacting abortion restrictions.

-At a news conference in Central Park in New York City, the state’s first female governor said state agencies will launch a public information campaign to highlight women’s health care rights, including access to an abortion.
+At a news conference in Central Park in New York City, the state’s first female governor said state agencies will launch a public information campaign to highlight health care rights, including access to abortion.

 “If we’re going to be a haven for people from elsewhere, we need to make sure that our health care providers are also equipped with the guidance they need,” Ms. Hochul said.
 “I’m also directing the Department of Health to take immediate action to develop and distribute modern and comprehensive provider guidance on their right to abortion care.”

-Ms. Hochul also said she’s sending a letter to Facebook executives calling on the social media company to “clean up the act” on what she termed “misinformation” about the state’s abortion law and COVID-19 vaccinations.
+Ms. Hochul also said she’s sending a letter to Facebook executives calling on the social media company to “clean up the act” on what she termed misinformation about the state’s abortion law and COVID-19 vaccinations.

 The Justice Department has filed a lawsuit against Texas over its new law that bars abortions after six weeks of pregnancy.
 Ms. Hochul said the law is “grotesquely unfair.”